ybracke/transnormer/README.md

 nohup nice bash train_pred_eval.sh &
 ```

-The scripts run each of the steps and store files under the paths specified in the scripts.
-Config and predicition files are stored with a unique name derived from a hash value; evaluation results are redirected into a JSONL file.
+The scripts run each of the steps and store files that are created or copied in the process under the paths specified in the scripts.
+Config and predicition files are stored with a unique name derived from a hash value; evaluation results are redirected into an evaluation file.
-If you work with a custom directory structure, you must adjust the paths in the script.
-Otherwise, if you want to run the bash scripts without any changes, you must first set up the exact same directory and file structure in your `transnormer` directory that the scripts assume:
+If you want to work with a custom directory structure, you must adjust the paths in the script.
+Otherwise, if you want to run the bash scripts without changing them, you must first set up the exact same directory and file structure in your `transnormer` directory that is assumed in the scripts:

 ```sh
 cd transnormer